Master the Threat Hunting Process: A Proactive Approach

 Threat hunting integrates cyber threat intelligence feeds, enabling analysts to utilize alerts and dashboards effectively for detecting and investigating threats.

-A good example of this are our own Hunt.io threat intel feeds, which offer comprehensive coverage of IP addresses, domains, and hostnames associated with malicious activities.
+A good example of this is our own Hunt.io threat intel feed, which offer comprehensive coverage of IP addresses, domains, and hostnames associated with malicious activities.
 These feeds (including C2 infrastructure feeds) provide real-time insights and enhance the ability to proactively identify and mitigate threats across your network.

 Machine Learning and AI for IOC detection